atmcgrath/END-Digital-Collection/_texts/EN-Clara-1771.md

 HSe showed no weakness, till she came to that part of her speech, in which she mentioned her fears for her betrayer; but that threw into agaony we thought would have ended her unfortunate life.
 On the application of some cordials she recovered, and was again composed.
 The Doctor, as well as I, was dissolved in tears, during the time she addressed us.
 He assured me she had not many days to live, and his prediction too true.

 She desired to send for the Clergy man nearest to us, and, with a devotion which proceeded from the heart, and firm trust in God, she joined in prayer.
 I have always remarked she was very devout, though little attentive to rituals or outward observances.
 Her devotion proceeded from her heart, and a conviction of the existence of God.
 Never was any person so resigned to his will from reason and reflection.
 For her passions were war to the last, though regulated ever I a most exalted understanding and great strength of mind.
-Must I except when she fell when file fell a Sacrifice to that mi
-. /
-derer of her peace?
-Indeed, as f Said, he literally planted a dagger
-• S * • r
-/ * ^
-her heart, which I think even he coi not have extracted.
-But I ssiall net '-.. ‘ ' i, t^ve done, if I make So many digr
+Must I except when she fell a sacrifice to that murderer of her peace?
+Indeed, as she said, he literally planted a dagger in her heart, which I think even he could not have extracted.
+But I shall never have done, if I make so many digressions.
+Yet they grow out of my subject; and to you madam, they cannot be impertinent.
-\
-I
-X ^20 1)
-ct "She Spent most cf Friday in prayer 'and writing to. her lover, as I after awards found.
-Indeed I then supposed i iit wasfo.
-On Saturday morning She I'feemed refreshed, for She had re Sled cpart of the .night better than usual.
-I would, though against her will, watch by her with her own maid; for we t vnever had a nurse' ' poor girl ren

-• gretted no trouble, So well did She love, her amiable mistress.
-Indeed she was r ever the kind, indulgent friend to her .servants''; ''; ' : -- N..
+She spent most of Friday in prayer and writing to her lover, as I afterwards found.
+Indeed I then supposed it was so.
+On Saturday morning she seemed refreshed, for she had rested part of the night better than usual.
+I would, though against her will, watch by her with her own maid; for whenever had a nurse.
+The poor girl regretted no trouble, so well did she love, her amiable mistress.
+Indeed she was ever the kind, indulgent friend to her servants.

-• W • V ' ■ ■..
-'.D; ■, • (... ■ ^ • e ‘.
-. f' But, alas! how can I write it!
-She
+But, alas! how can I write it! she would rise ion Saturday morning.
-»
-would rise ion Saturday morning.
 We asfifted.
 She finislred her letter, and , ' with
 •»
 V